-A princess cut center diamond is surrounded by smaller brilliant diamonds in an expansive halo.
+A princess-cut center diamond is surrounded by smaller brilliant diamonds in an expansive halo.
 The white gold band features even more sparkle.

 Anna Sheffield Hazeline Three Stone Ring

-Mixing metals is fun and a unique way to make your ring stand out.
+Mixing metals is a fun and unique way to make your ring stand out.
 This Anna Sheffield ring does it subtly with a white gold band and rose gold setting.

 For a signature look, opt for this round brilliant-cut ring featuring a modern aesthetic.
 Minimal details including a knife-edge bezel setting give the 18k white gold band a streamlined finish.